To view this page in Arabic, please select the link below

 The Inquiry has finished hearing oral evidence and the Chairman has now started to write his report which will detail his findings and may make recommendations for the future.
 Further updates will be published on this page.

 Public Interest Lawyers who act for the Iraqi Core Participants in the Inquiry have today (Thursday 20 March 2014) made a statement that they will not submit that, on the balance of probabilities, live Iraqis captured during the course of the battle on 14 May 2004 died or were killed at Camp Abu Naji.
 Following the conclusion of the majority of the military evidence and current state of disclosure of MoD material, they contend that there is insufficient material to establish that Iraqi civilians were unlawfully killed whilst in the custody of British troops at Camp Abu Naji.
 The allegations of mistreatment of Iraqi civilians in British custody remain.

 The Inquiry heard oral closing submissions from Core Participants on Wednesday 16 April 2014.
 The link to the transcript and written submissions can be found here.
-In addition, the Chairman had indicated that Core Participants have the liberty, if so advised, to lodge a further written round of closing submissions by 30 April 2014.
+Core Participants were also permitted to lodge written replies to closing submissions and these can be found here.